 - cage-raise: the birds live in cages for the duration of their lives

 There is a wide range of opinion on flock management styles, but remember that the less-stressed your flock is, the more healthy and productive they’ll be and the better quality products they will provide.

 Deciding what equipment you need for your poultry farm will largely depend on the breed you select and your management style.
 The more confined your flock is, the more you will need to invest in equipment.
 At a minimum, you will need to make sure that they have constant access to clean water.
 They, of course, will need shelter from the elements and potential predators.
 A feeding system will need to be devised even if you allowing your poultry to free-range, as there will be times due to weather or other threats when they may have to retreat inside.

 Consideration for feed will largely hinge upon your management style.
 If you opt for to get organic certification, you must select feed that is also Certified Organic or otherwise approved for feeding animals with organic certification.
 You will also need to decide if you are going to feed your poultry medicated or non-medicated feed.

 Poultry Health Maintenance

-It would be a rare find to meet a poultry farmer that would seek veterinary care for a sick bird, but considerations to your flocks’ health must be a factor.
-Starting with purchasing your starter flock from a reputable breeder, making sure that your birds do not fight one another and ensuring that they have constant access to food, water and shelter will go a long way towards raising a healthy flock.
+When considering whether to seek veterinary care for a sick bird, your flock’s health must be a factor.
+Starting with purchasing your starter flock from a reputable breeder, making sure that your birds do not fight one another and ensuring that they have constant access to food, water and shelter will go a long way toward raising a healthy flock.

 Few businesses can be started without some initial capital or investment in their business plans.
 Fortunately, poultry farming is an endeavor that can be started with little investment and be ramped up over time.
 If you decide to seek outside funding, there are a numerous sources to look into.